If you’re looking for how to improve your resume, the 7 steps in this article will help you do this immediately.

 For those who still remember 10th Grade English, a Career Summary is like a “thesis” for your resume – It’s a preview of what’s to come, without sharing all of the good stuff just yet.

-3. Add numbers and percentages (when appropriate and helpful).
-Coming from a fundraising background, this is one of my favorite tips!
+Coming from a fundraising background, this is one of my favorite tips on how to improve your resume fast!
 Numbers and percentages provide employers with the scope of your responsibility, as well as insight into your accomplishments.

-4. Move the most relevant info to the top.
-While you should spend time customizing your resume for every job that you apply to, we all know that customizing resumes is a timely process and does not take just a few minutes.
+While you should spend time tailoring your resume for every job that you apply to, we all know that customizing resumes is a timely process and does not take just a few minutes.
 Plus, this article is dedicated to quick As such, I suggest just focusing on the order of your resume for now, ensuring that the most relevant info is at the top.